data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 Azure AI Search is a retriever that you can include when building a language model application with prompt flow.
 Azure AI Search allows you to bring your own data, index your data, and query the index to retrieve any information you need.

-Diagram showing an index being queried to retrieve grounding data.

 #### Using a vector index
 While a text-based index will improve search efficiency, you can usually achieve a better data retrieval solution by using a vector-based index that contains embeddings that represent the text tokens in your data source.